 Advertisement

-“It all comes down to personal behaviours,” says Aleman. “[You] very careful about washing your hands and not touching your face and not allowing any bacteria that you might’ve come into contact with actually gain entry into your body beyond just being on your fingertips.”
+“It all comes down to personal behaviours,” says Aleman. “[You need to be] very careful about washing your hands and not touching your face and not allowing any bacteria that you might’ve come into contact with actually gain entry into your body beyond just being on your fingertips.”

 How should I pay?